rovor/RedROVOR/README.md

 ##### Some issues we ran into on our system #####

 * We had a lot of issues with working with SELinux.
-You either need to make a lot of changes in your SELinux configuration and security contexts, or disable SELinux
+You either need to make a lot of changes in your SELinux configuration and security contexts, or disable SELinux.
+See https://github.com/rovor/RedROVOR/wiki/Disabling-SELinux
 * We also needed to update iptables to allow traffic on ports 443 and 80 (https and http respectevely)
 * We needed to add the apache user to the iraf group so he has write access to the iraf home folder, where the login.cl, uparm and pyraf folders are